Degiacomi-Lab/molearn/examples/README.md

 * `bb_foldingnet_basic.py`: minimal example demonstrating how to load data, setup foldingnet, and train it.
 * `analysis_example.py`: minimal example of analysis of trained neural network.
 By default, this script will load the content of the `data` and `xbb_foldingnet_checkpoints` folders.
+* `bb_example_subclassing_trainer.py`: An example of subclassing molearn trainers and adding features.
+This script should be functional as it is.
+* `bb_many_subclassing_examples.py`: Several classes that subclass molearn trainers and implement various features.
+These classes are not intended to be used as they are.
+The classes are designed as inspiration for creating your own trainer.